-In addition to the definitions set forth in Section , Idaho Code, the definition in Section 110 apply to the interpretation and enforcement of Subchapter A only: (3-15-22)
+In addition to the definitions set forth in Section 22-414, Idaho Code, the definition in Section 110 apply to the interpretation and enforcement of Subchapter A only: (3-15-22)

 01. Condition.
-“Condition” means drying, cleaning, scarifying and other operations that could change the purity or germination of the seed and require the seed lot to be retested to determine the label information.
+Drying, cleaning, scarifying and other operations that could change the purity or germination of the seed and require the seed lot to be retested to determine the label information.

 (3-15-22)